Frequently Asked Questions

 - What happens if I can’t attend my Program-Specific Orientation?

-Program-Specific Orientation is required and an important step in your study abroad journey.
+Program-Specific Orientation is required and an important step in your education abroad journey.
 Program-Specific Orientations are exciting and helpful because returned students from your program will be there to talk to you about their recent experiences on your program.
 As you can imagine, the break-out panels are not possible to recreate.
 If you cannot attend, contact returned students (you will receive their contact info after the orientation) and take one of them out to coffee.
 Keep in mind, every student has a different experience.

 If you have a class during the orientation, ask another student to take notes for you.
 If you work during orientation, please try to switch your shift.
 If you still find that you are unable to attend orientation, email your Program Manager.

 Regardless, read your Program Specific Handbook, which is available through the Once Accepted page.
-Please also be sure to thoroughly read all of the information that you receive from your study abroad organization or host university.
+Please also be sure to thoroughly read all of the information that you receive from your education abroad organization or host university.
 It is essential that you complete and return all items required in a timely manner.

 - When should I book my flight?

-Do not purchase your airline tickets until you have been accepted by CU Boulder Study Abroad AND your study abroad organization or host institution.
+Do not purchase your airline tickets until you have been accepted by CU Boulder Education Abroad AND your education abroad organization or host institution.
 Your pre-departure materials will provide instructions on when you should plan to arrive.
 You may, however, wish to start shopping around for good fares now.
 We recommend using an advanced search to check for flights on multiple travel sites.
 Be sure to consider student discounts, baggage fees, flexibility of changing your return date and any fees charged for doing so (in case you decide to stay and travel).